lingzili/seq_tutorials/README.md

-# Step by step tutorials for analysing RNA-seq and ATAC-seq data
+# Teaching materials prepared for bi-weekly coding club
-# Will be updated as the project progresses
+Will be updated with each new session